jessedeans/Tx_RRC_SWD_permit_scraper/README.md

 progress.

 ## License
-No License - Please contact if you would like to use part of this code
+Not licensed for public or private use - please contact me if you would like to use this code or part of this code.